MileHacker Logo

 Finisterre / Muxía

 These coastal towns, traditionally considered "the End of the World" (Fisterra in Galician), offer breathtaking views, dramatic cliffs, and lightweighthouses.
-They serve as the symbolic "zero kilometer" for certain pilgrims extending their Camino journey.
+They serve as the symbolic "zero kilometer" for specific pilgrims extending their Camino journey.

 Explore tours to Finisterre on GetYourGuide